Last Updated: September 25, 2024

 What was John DeLorean's net worth?

-John DeLorean was an American engineer and businessman who had a net worth of $50o thousand at the time of his death.
-John DeLorean was best known for founding the DeLorean Motor Company, a venture that ended in scandal, bankruptcy and arrest.
-In 1982, DeLorean was charged with cocaine trafficking, but was later exonerated.
-DeLorean produced the DMC-12 sports car which was made famous by the "Back to the Future" film franchise.
-Prior to founding his own car company John had an extremely successful career at General Motors.
-At General Motors DeLorean was responsible for designing iconic vehicles such as the Pontiac GTO muscle car, the Chevrolet Vega, the Pontiac Firebird, and the Pontiac Grand Prix.
+John DeLorean was best known for founding the DeLorean Motor Company, a venture that ended in scandal, bankruptcy, and arrest.
+In 1982, DeLorean was charged with cocaine trafficking but was later exonerated.
+DeLorean produced the DMC-12 sports car, which was made famous by the "Back to the Future" film franchise.
+Prior to founding his own car company, John had an extremely successful career at General Motors.
+At General Motors, DeLorean was responsible for designing iconic vehicles such as the Pontiac GTO muscle car, the Chevrolet Vega, the Pontiac Firebird, and the Pontiac Grand Prix.
+The DMC DeLorean achieved iconic status after appearing in the 1985 film "Back to the Future."
 John died in March 2005.

 Early Life and Education

-John DeLorean was born in 1925 in Detroit, Michigan as the eldest of four sons.
+John DeLorean was born in 1925 in Detroit, Michigan, as the eldest of four sons.
 His father, Zachary, was a Romanian immigrant who worked in a mill factory, while his mother, Kathryn, was a Hungarian immigrant who was employed at General Electric.
 Due to Zachary's frequent violent episodes, Kathryn took the children to live with her sister in Los Angeles, where they stayed intermittently over the years.
 In 1942, DeLorean's parents divorced.

-As a youth, DeLorean attended public grade schools in Detroit, and then enrolled at Cass Technical High School.
-While there, his academic record and musical talents garnered him a scholarship at Lawrence Institute of Technology, a college that had been attended by many top engineers in the automobile industry.
+As a youth, DeLorean attended public grade schools in Detroit and then enrolled at Cass Technical High School.
+While there, his academic record and musical talents garnered him a scholarship at the Lawrence Institute of Technology, a college that had been attended by many top engineers in the automobile industry.
 In 1943, DeLorean's studies were interrupted by World War II, and he was subsequently drafted for military service.
-After serving for three years in the Army, he was honorably discharged, and returned to Detroit, where he worked for the Public Lighting Commission and completed his degree at Lawrence.
-Rather than immediately enter the engineering workforce, DeLorean sold life insurance for a while, and then worked for the Factory Equipment Corporation.
+After serving for three years in the Army, he was honorably discharged and returned to Detroit, where he worked for the Public Lighting Commission and completed his degree at Lawrence.
+Rather than immediately enter the engineering workforce, DeLorean sold life insurance for a while and then worked for the Factory Equipment Corporation.
 After briefly attending the Detroit College of Law, he went to the Chrysler Institute, graduating with a master's degree in automotive engineering.

 John DeLorean